damko/freedommarks-browser-webextension/README.md

 * it adds new bookmarks
 * it lists latest bookmarks
+* it searches for text among the bookmarks' title and description
-* it searches and shows bookmarks by tag or by a tag combination (like 'tag1 AND tag2 AND tag3' and 'tag1 OR tag2 OR tag3')
+* it searches bookmarks by tag or by a tags combination (like 'tag1 AND tag2 AND tag3' and 'tag1 OR tag2 OR tag3')
 * it deletes a bookmark

 ## Missing features

 * it can not search for a bookmark starting from a URL (API lacks the method)
-* it can not search in bookmarks' title (API lacks the method)
-* it can not search in bookmarks' description (API lacks the method)
 * it can not retrieve the list of already set tags (API lacks the method)
-* it can not edit a bookmark
+* it does not edit a bookmark
 * it lacks a translation (localization) system
 * it lacks translations

-## Disclaimer
+# Disclaimer

-This extension, due to its early stage, is **not ready for production**.
-It works but it's unsecure and it also requires to make some changes to the Nextcloud Bookmarks application in order to work properly.

-However you can still use it if you match **all** these requirements:

-* you connect to your NextCloud server through a VPN or your NextCloud server runs in your LAN
-* you can connect to your NextCloud server with the HTTP protocol
-* you are ready to tweak a little your NextCloud Bookmarks app
-* you don't mind having this extension's credentials stored in clear text in your browser
+This extension is **ready for production** but, of course, it can have bugs.

-## Screenshots
+# Screenshots

 ![add_bookmark](https://github.com/damko/freedommarks-browser-webextension/blob/master/screenshots/screenshot-freedommarks-add_bookmark.jpg)